AttiaBatool79/4bit-updown-counter/README.md

 4. Generate the bitstream
 5. Program the FPGA using Vivado’s hardware manager

-You should now see the 4-bit counter working on the Nexys 4 board with binary output on LEDs and hexadecimal display on the 7-segment.
+You should now see the 4-bit counter working, with outputs shown on LEDs and a 7-segment display.

 ---

 ## File Attachments

-- `updown_counter.v` - Verilog module source code
-- `updown_counter.xdc` - Constraints file for pin assignments

-These files are essential for compiling and programming the FPGA in Vivado.
+- `schematic_diagram.png` — Schematic and block representation of the 4-bit counter design
+- `counter_demo.mp4` — Video demo showing the implemented counter running on Nexys 4 board

 ---

 ## License

-This project is licensed under the **MIT License**.
+This project is licensed under the MIT License.
-You are free to use, modify, and distribute it for personal or academic purposes.